Ricky Ponting: 2013: Tasmania and Surrey

 After retiring from test cricket, Ponting played out the Sheffield Shield season with eventual champions Tasmania.
 He was the competition's leading run scorer with 911 runs at an average of 75.91.
 As a result of his prolific form with the bat, he was named the Sheffield Shield player of the year.

-He signed on to play for the English County side Surrey during June–July 2013.
+He signed on to play for Surrey during June–July 2013.
 His score of 192 on debut against Derbyshire was the highest score by a Surrey batsman on their first class debut for the county.
 Ponting scored a defiant 169 not out in failing light against Nottinghamshire in his final first class innings, ensuring Surrey held on for a draw.

 During the Ashes 2013, Ponting wrote a regular column for the Daily Mail.

 At the formal opening of the Bellerive Oval redevelopment in January 2015, it was announced that the new Western Stand would be named the Ricky Ponting Stand in his honour.
 On 9 December 2015 Ponting also unveiled a bronze statue placed at the ground in his honour.

 Playing style

 Approach to cricket

 Ponting was known as an aggressive competitor, as manifested in his on-field conduct.
 According to former Australian captain Allan Border, what you see with Ponting is what you get, and "he wears his heart on his sleeve".
 Border also noted that Ponting has an abundance of determination, courage and skill.

-However, his competitive attitudes could be overly aggressive, pushing the boundaries of cricket etiquette.
+His competitive attitudes could be overly aggressive, pushing the boundaries of cricket etiquette.
 In early 2006, in the Chappell–Hadlee Trophy, Ponting had an on-field argument with umpire Billy Bowden over signalling a no-ball because not enough players were within the inner circle.
 In mid-2006, during a tour of Bangladesh, Ponting was accused of "badgering the umpires until he got what he wanted".

 The South African captain, Graeme Smith, described Ponting as the toughest competitor he had ever played against.